Adam Pali: Early life

 Adam Pali was born in Waimea, Hawaii County, Hawaii in 1836.
 In 1862, He studied under Lorenzo Lyons in Kohala, Hawaii for a while before being married to Paʻaoʻao Poholopū the following year.
 He then served as pastor at Hanalei Church in Kaua‘i for almost a decade.

 Preaching at Lahaina

 In 1875, after Pali arrived in Lahaina, he began preaching at the nearby Waine‘e Church and was moderately known.
-However, with the government's decisions over the course of the reign of Kalākaua, he became disillusioned with the monarchy.

 In May 1893, Pali was discovered to have signed an annexationist roll, this subsequently angered the members of Waine‘e Church, along with William Pūnohu White, who in response voted Pali out of the premises by June.
-Pali defended his case as the local government and Hawaiian Evangelical Association denied the vote against Pali and over the course of a meeting on June 8, Pali was allowed to enter the church again, albeit with church attendance at Waine’e significantly dropping.
+Pali defended his case as the local government and Hawaiian Evangelical Association vetoed the vote against Pali, and over the course of a meeting on June 8, Pali was allowed to enter the church again, albeit with church attendance at Waine’e significantly dropping.